VRSEN/agency-swarm/docs/advanced-usage/communication_flows.md

 )
 ```

+That's it!
 Now, your agents will use your own custom `SendMessageAPI` class for communication!

 ## Conclusion